-Your annual leave allowance will be 30 working days a year.
+Your annual leave allowance will be 29 working days a year, rising to 30 days after 5 years.
 This allowance, which is subject to the usual conditions regarding the granting of annual leave, is on the basis of a five day week and is exclusive of the usual public holidays.